Please note that this post may contain affiliate links. You can read my full affiliate disclosure at the bottom of the page.

 Making sure you have a regular fertilizing schedule is vital to make sure you get an abundant harvest from your container garden.

-Jack’s Classic All Purpose Plant Food is my main fertilizer that I use for my vegetables in my container garden.
+Jack’s Classic All Purpose Plant Food is the main fertilizer that I use for my vegetables in my container garden.
 It has a 20-20-20 ratio of nitrogen, phosphorous, and magnesium along with calcium and micro-nutrients.
-So it cuts down on the amount of products I need to keep track of in my container garden.
+So it cuts down on the number of products I need to keep track of in my container garden.